Cyril Tawney: Biography and notable works

 Sittin' there a'pickin' at a chicken on a raft!

 The song was recorded by The Young Tradition, on their 1967 EP also titled Chicken on a Raft.
+One of Tawney's other most popular original songs is "The Grey Funnel Line," also written about the Royal Navy.
+'The Grey Funnel Line' was a nickname among Navy sailors for the Royal Navy, as if it were the same as any other shipping line.
+He wrote the song while serving aboard HMS Indefatigable, and reworked a verse from the American traditional song "Dink's Song" into the second verse of his song.
+"The Grey Funnel Line" has achieved enduring popularity, being covered by artists such as Lou Killen, The Clancy Brothers, Maddy Prior, June Tabor, The Longest Johns, Tom Lewis, and Jon Boden.
+It was even recorded by Dolly Parton, Emmylou Harris, and Linda Ronstadt and released on their album The Complete Trio Collection.

 Tawney's song, "Sally Free And Easy", written in the late 1950s, was covered by numerous folk artists, including Carolyn Hester, Dorris Henderson and John Renbourn, Davey Graham, Pentangle, The Corries, Marianne Faithfull, Alan Stivell and Bob Dylan.
 The song is about an affair Tawney had with a girl who cheated on him.